Efficient Massive Machine Type Communication (mMTC) via AMP: Simulation Results

-In Fig.~\ref{F2}, we show the spectral efficiency $R$ [bits/sec/Hz] versus $10 \log_{10} ({E_{\rm b}} / {N_0})$ for average block error rate $P_{\rm{e}}=10^{-3}$, $K=8$, and $D=512$.
-We also illustrate the AMP with soft-thresholding \cite{donoho2009message} and the converse bound in \cite{zadik2019improved}.
+In Fig.~\ref{F2}, we show the spectral efficiency $R$ [bits/sec/Hz] versus $10 \log_{10} ({E_{\rm b}} / {N_0})$ for average block error rate $P_{\rm{e}}=15 \times 10^{-4}$, $K=8$, and $D=256$.
+We also illustrate the spectral efficiency of the AMP with soft-thresholding \cite{donoho2009message}, the SIC decoding in \cite{muller2021massive}, and the upper bound in \cite{zadik2019improved}.
 As expected, the BS-AMP outperforms the RBS-AMP since the non-sparable MMSE denoiser in more efficiently suppresses noise.
-Moreover, as seen, both algorithms outperform the AMP with soft-thresholding.
-For packets of $8$ information bits, the RBS-AMP and BS-AMP MUD algorithms reach $4/9$ and $1/2$ of the converse bound at $E_b/N_0=4$ dB, respectively.
+Moreover, as seen, both algorithms outperform the AMP with soft-thresholding and the SIC.
+For packets of $8$ information bits, the BS-AMP and RBS-AMP MUD algorithms reach $4/7$ and $1/2$ of the upper bound at $E_b/N_0=4$ dB, respectively.